blitz0p3rations/blitz0p3rations.github.io/_posts/2023-06-25-Engineering-Company.md

 overlay: blue
 ---

-No images (image for the step by step PoC are essential as evidence but will not be provided ) or references will be provided, as this assessment was a real engagement.
+No images (images for the step-by-step PoC are essential as evidence but will not be provided ) or references will be provided, as this assessment was a real engagement.
 Additionally, all URLs and functionalities have been anonymized to ensure privacy and compliance with non-disclosure agreements (NDAs). {: .lead} <!--break-->

 # Engineering Company

 ## Type of activity and objectives
 The objective of this engagement was to conduct an external penetration assessment for the organization.
-The aim was to identify potential vulnerabilities that could potentially be exploited from outside sources, with the goal of preventing unauthorized access, compromise and data exfiltration.
+The aim was to identify potential vulnerabilities that could potentially be exploited from outside sources, to prevent unauthorized access, compromise and data exfiltration.
 ## Scope of evaluation
-The evaluation was focused on the outised surface of the organization.
+The evaluation was focused on the outside surface of the organization.
 This scope encompassed assessing the security and potential vulnerabilities within this external surface.
 ## Executive Summary
 The assessment of the target environment uncovered two significant findings: